deepakreddy1616/Wilms-Tumor-Detection-Using-Deep-Learning-Approach/README.md

 ---
 ## 📌 Project Overview

 Wilms tumor is the most frequent kidney cancer in children.
 Early detection improves survival.
-This project applies deep learning (YOLOv8) for precise object detection in pediatric MRIs, automating tumor localization for clinical decision support.
+It  is an AI-powered project that automates the identification of pediatric kidney tumors in MRI scans using YOLOv8 deep learning.
+It leverages advanced data augmentation and state-of-the-art object detection to localize tumors quickly and accurately.

 ---